-The challenges facing a person who is married to someone with untreated Attention Deficit Disorder, or ADD, can be difficult to navigate.
+The challenges faced when married to someone with untreated Attention Deficit Disorder (ADD) can prove difficult to navigate.

 Being married to someone with untreated ADD is often fraught with a predictable progressive pattern that goes from happy to confused to angry, and finally, to hopeless.
 How does this happen and why is this so predictable in couples whose spouses have untreated ADD?